Olliang/All-About-Movie-Data/README.md

 <br>
 **c.** What are the popular topics of movies distributed by different rating scores? <br>
 <br>
-==> Techniques used: NLP analysis and visualization with wordcloud
+==> Techniques used: NLP analysis and wordcloud visualization
 <br>
 <br>
 <br>